1 And it came to pass that the sound returned unto me: clack clack, clack clack, and I awakened unto another day without beginning or end.

 _ - - -

-“( - ) ( - )” (. ) (. )
+“( - ) ( - )” !(. ) (. )!

 __ 0

-I’ll be honest, my target audience is not a super large % of the population, so if there are things that rub you the wrong way, I completely understand, but I don’t wanna hear ‘em.
-I’ve already had to endure extreme scrutiny from friends, family, peers, and the public, and at the end of the day I just have to take a leap of faith and trust what I’m doing is a net gain for myself and others.
+I’ve already had to endure extreme scrutiny from friends, family, peers, and the public.
+At the end of the night, I just have to take a leap of faith and trust what I’m doing is a net gain for myself and others.

 I firmly believe there is no such thing as bad art, just an undesirable perspective.

 And if someone can sell a banana taped to a wall for $150,000 that wasn’t really about the banana, but was a “commentary on value, ownership, and the absurdity of the contemporary art market."
-It means these people paid for the concept, the notoriety, and the right to be part of the conversation.
+It means people paid for the concept, the notoriety, and the right to be part of the conversation.

 And I feel no shame at providing a similar concept for free.
 Free of ads, free of popups, and free from forced membership signup.